Frequently Asked Questions

 FISA

 In the U.S., Verizon is generally subject to the provisions of the Foreign Intelligence Surveillance Act (FISA), including the provisions contained in 50 U.S.C. § 1881a (commonly known as “Section 702”).
-Depending on the services being provided, Verizon may be considered to be an “electronic communication service provider” as specified in 50 U.S.C.
+Depending on the services being provided, Verizon may be considered an “electronic communication service provider” as specified in 50 U.S.C.
 1881(b)(4) and therefore covered by the law.
 Compelled electronic surveillance under FISA is overseen by the Foreign Intelligence Surveillance Court.

 EO 12333